bloominstituteoftechnology/Sorting/notes.md

 #### O(n):

 This time complexity is going to be `O(n)` because as the list gets bigger, the number of operations get bigger, which increases the time spent running the function based on the number of inputs.
+Such speed dependent on the inputs would depict a linear Big-O shape.

 To be concise: Our inputs is size `n`, and for each of these inputs, the function runs.
 The number of operations we need to do dependent on the number of inputs; therefore, the performance curve will be a linear shape.